tylertian123/sup/manual.md

 NOTE: Due to hardware limitations, *the device only works on 2.4GHz WiFi networks*.
 Double check that the network you're trying to connect to is not 5GHz if you're having issues.

 If the device connects to WiFi successfully, but shows "DB/Error", then it has failed to connect to the database.
 This is usually caused by incorrect login credentials.
-In this case, you need to *put the device into configuration mode manually*, then follow the instructions above to set up the database connection again.
+In this case, you need to [put the device into configuration mode manually](#configuration-mode), then follow the instructions above to set up the database connection again.

 ### 2. Configuring the Web App